TheVishwakarma/tenders-tool/README.md

-# tenders-tool
+# **tenders-tool**
-A dynamic tool to geberate daily tenders summary using Export files of daily bulletin and Locarla Tenders Export
+*A dynamic tool to generate daily summary using Export files of daily bulletin and Locarla Tenders & Awards Export*